Yemeni civil war (2014–present)

-The Yemeni civil war (الحرب الأهلية اليمنية) is an ongoing multilateral civil war that began in late 2014 mainly between the Rashad al-Alimi-led Yemeni government and the Houthi armed movement, along with their supporters and allies.
+The Yemeni civil war (الحرب الأهلية اليمنية) is an ongoing multilateral civil war that began in late 2014 mainly between the Rashad al-Alimi-led Presidential Leadership Council and the Mahdi al-Mashat-led Supreme Political Council, along with their supporters and allies.
 Both claim to constitute the official government of Yemen.

 The civil war began in September 2014 when Houthi forces took over the capital city Sanaa, which was followed by a rapid Houthi takeover of the government.
 On 21 March 2015, the Houthi-led Supreme Revolutionary Committee declared a general mobilization to overthrow then-president Abdrabbuh Mansur Hadi and expand their control by driving into southern provinces.
-The Houthi offensive, allied with military forces loyal to Saleh, began fighting the next day in Lahij Governorate.
+The Houthi offensive, allied with military forces loyal to former Yemeni president Ali Abdullah Saleh, began fighting the next day in Lahij Governorate.
 By 25 March, Lahij fell to the Houthis and they reached the outskirts of Aden, the seat of power for Hadi's government.
 Hadi fled the country the same day.
-Concurrently, a coalition led by Saudi Arabia launched military operations by using air strikes to restore the former Yemeni government.
-Although there was no direct intervention by Iran, who support the Houthis, the conflict has been seen by Western sources as an extension of the Iran–Saudi Arabia proxy conflict and as a means to combat Iranian influence in the region.
+Concurrently, a coalition led by Saudi Arabia launched military operations by using air strikes and restored the former Yemeni government.
+Although there has been no direct intervention by the Iranian government in Yemen, the civil war is widely regarded as part of the Iran-Saudi proxy conflict.

-Houthi forces currently control the capital Sanaa and all of the former North Yemen except eastern Marib Governorate.
-They have clashed with Saudi-backed pro-government forces loyal to Hadi.
-Since the formation of the Southern Transitional Council in 2017 and the subsequent capture of Aden by the STC in 2018, the anti-Houthi coalition has been fractured, with regular clashes between pro-Hadi forces backed by Saudi Arabia and southern separatists backed by the United Arab Emirates.
+Houthi insurgents currently control the capital Sanaa and all of former North Yemen except for eastern Marib Governorate.
+After the formation of the Southern Transitional Council (STC) in 2017 and the subsequent capture of Aden by the STC forces in 2018, the pro-republican forces became fractured, with regular clashes between pro-Hadi forces backed by Saudi Arabia and southern separatists backed by the United Arab Emirates.
 Al-Qaeda in the Arabian Peninsula (AQAP) and the Islamic State have also carried out attacks against both factions, with AQAP controlling swathes of territory in the hinterlands, and along stretches of the coast.
-The UN brokered a two month nationwide truce on 2 April 2022 between Yemen's warring parties, which would also allow fuel imports into Houthi-held areas and some flights operating from Sanaa International Airport to Jordan and Egypt.
-The UN announced on 2 June 2022 that the nationwide truce had been further extended by two months.